JeffersonLab/SRO-RTDP/rtdp/cpp/cpu_emu_docker/example/README.md

 ## Container Notes
 - The same container image is used for CPU emulator, receiver, and sender functionality
 - The container includes all necessary dependencies (netcat, etc.)
-- Network ports are exposed using Docker's host networking mode
+- Ports are explicitly exposed using Docker's port mapping (-p flag)
 - For production use, consider setting resource limits using Docker's runtime flags
 - The container creates an output directory at `/output` which is mapped to `./output` in the current working directory
 - Input files are mounted into the container at `/data` when sending data